Ali Abbasi (television host): Biography

 He joined BBC Scotland as a travel presenter in 1994 from Glasgow City Council, where he worked as an art gallery assistant.
 As well as presenting travel news at the BBC, Abbasi worked as an audio technician with outside broadcasts and radio cars.

-Abbasi was appointed Gaelic reading champion by the Scottish Executive in 2003.
+He was appointed Gaelic reading champion by the Scottish Executive in 2003.

-Abbasi died in Glasgow of lupus.
+Abbasi died in Glasgow of lupus on 30 July 2004.